Management - 12manage

 In 2002, Cobbold and Lawrie developed a classification of Balanced Scorecard designs based upon the intended method of use within an organization.
 They describe how the Balanced Scorecard can be used to support three distinct management activities, the first two being management control and strategic control.
 They assert that due to differences in the performance data requirements of these applications, planned use should influence the type of BSC design adopted.
 Later that year the same authors reviewed the evolution of the Balanced Scorecard as shown through the use of Strategy Maps as a strategic management tool, recognizing three distinct generations of Balanced Scorecard design.

-Book: Robert S. Kaplan, David P. Norton - The BSC: Translating Strategy into Action -
+Book: Robert S. Kaplan, David P. Norton - The BSC: Translating Strategy into Action

-Book: Paul R. Niven - BSC Step-by-Step: Maximizing Performance and Maintaining Results -
+Book: Paul R. Niven - BSC Step-by-Step: Maximizing Performance and Maintaining Results

-Book: Paul R. Niven - BSC Step-by-Step for Government and Nonprofit Agencies -
+Book: Paul R. Niven - BSC Step-by-Step for Government and Nonprofit Agencies

-Balanced Scorecard Forum
+Balanced Scorecard Special Interest Group.

 27